nikitavoloboev/data/docs/social-networks/mastodon.md

 - [FediAct](https://github.com/Lartsch/FediAct) - Chrome/Firefox extension that simplifies interactions on other Mastodon instances than your own.
 - [Mastodon Desktop client written with Rust and Tauri](https://github.com/matthiasbeyer/deskodon)
 - [Mastodon Users Count](https://bitcoinhackers.org/@mastodonusercount)
+- [Encode for Mastodon](https://github.com/insidegui/encodeformastodon) - Command-line tool for macOS that encodes videos in a format suitable for publishing to Mastodon.